linearcodes-dev/CoveringRadius_MPI_implementation/README.md

 MPI is a widely adopted standard for parallel programming in distributed-memory systems, enabling scalable execution through explicit message-based communication between processes.
 Vectorization complements MPI by exploiting data-level parallelism via CPU vector registers, allowing multiple vector elements to be processed simultaneously and thereby further improving computational performance.

+The Master–Worker paradigm in MPI involves a master process that coordinates the computation by distributing tasks, collecting results, and managing termination conditions.
+Worker processes operate independently, repeatedly receiving tasks from the master, executing them, and returning the results.
+This paradigm is particularly effective for applications with irregular or dynamically generated workloads, as it enables adaptive load balancing across processes.
+Moreover, flexible task granularity allows the communication-to-computation ratio to be tuned according to the problem requirements and the underlying hardware.